Dice: Etymology and terms

 The word die comes from Old French dé; from Latin datum "something which is given or played".

 While the terms ace, deuce, trey, cater, cinque and sice are generally obsolete, with the names of the numbers preferred, they are still used by some professional gamblers to designate different sides of the dice.
 Ace is from the Latin as, meaning "a unit"; the others are 2 to 6 in Old French.

 When rolling two dice, certain combinations have slang names.
 The term snake eyes is a roll of one pip on each die.
 The Online Etymology Dictionary traces use of the term as far back as 1919.

 The US term boxcars, also known as midnight, is a roll of six pips on each die.
 The pair of six pips resembles a pair of boxcars on a freight train.
 Many rolls have names in the game of craps.

 Use

 Dice are thrown onto a surface either from the hand or from a container designed for this (such as a cup, tray, or tower).
 The face (or corner, in cases such as tetrahedral dice, or edge, for odd-numbered long dice) of the die that is uppermost when it comes to rest provides the value of the throw.

-The result of a die roll is determined by the way it is thrown, according to the laws of classical mechanics (although luck is often credited for the results of a roll).
-A die roll is made random by uncertainty in minor factors such as tiny movements in the thrower's hand; they are thus a crude form of hardware random number generator.
+Although the result of a die roll could be predicted by handling it in a strictly controlled way, it is not typically the case and the symmetry of the die is broken when it is thrown, effectively yielding a random number.